 This course is designed to prepare students to assign International Classification of Diseases 10th edition (ICD-10) codes for diagnoses assigned by providers in a medical office and other outpatient and inpatient facilities with entry -level proficiency.
 Course topics include ICD-10 coding involving the cardiovascular, respiratory and immune systems including legal as well as ethical issues related to coding practices.
 In ury, poisonings and external causes are also covered in this course.
 The course also includes the digestive and genitourinary systems and pregnancy and childbirth and conditions in the perinatal period.
 The course also covers abnormal clinical and laboratory findings including legal as well as ethical issues related to coding practices.
-The course contains outcomes that reflect certification preparation.
-Prerequisite - None
+The requisite - None